SowmyaSreesailam/RAG-Document-Q-A-Application/README.md

 - Context-aware responses using retrieved documents
 - Source attribution for transparency
 - Handles cases where no relevant information is found

-## Troubleshooting

-### Common Issues

-1. **"OPENAI_API_KEY not found"**
-   - Ensure you have created a `.env` file with your API key
-   - Check that the key is correctly formatted

-2. **"No documents loaded"**
-   - Verify file format is supported
-   - Check file size is under the limit
-   - Ensure files are not corrupted

-3. **Import errors**
-   - Make sure virtual environment is activated
-   - Run `pip install -r requirements.txt` again

-## License

-This project is open source and available for personal and commercial use.

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## Support

-For issues and questions, please open an issue on the repository.